Commuting to Portsmouth

 The information is arranged under the following headings to help you find what you want quickly:

 Leaving the car at home and making sustainable travel choices can save you time and money.
 You’ll also benefit from improved wellbeing and reduce your environmental impact at the same time.
-Portsmouth is fairly flat, so a healthy and environmentally sustainable way to get to work is by foot or bike.
-You’ll find plenty of footpaths and cycle ways to follow into and across the city.

 Whether you’re looking for information about local cycle routes to work, walking maps or links to public transport you can plan your journey on the My Journey Portsmouth website.

-You can also share your commute with colleagues or friends by using easitShare.
+When appropriate, you can also share your commute with colleagues or friends by using easitShare.
 This scheme covers journeys made by car, bicycle, taxi, motorbikes, trains, buses and on foot.

-Find low-traffic cycle routes and cycle lanes or paths across the city on the city's walking and cycling map.
 There are many on and off-road routes into the city from Emsworth, Waterlooville and Fareham.
 You can also take your bike on ferries and the hovercraft to improve your onward journey.

 Facilities for cyclists and runners